leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/3brooksmsmf_middle_as_a_site_of_meaning_framework_brooks.md

 ---
-UID: "3BrooksMSMF"
+Author: Brooks
-Title: "Middle as a Site of Meaning Framework"
+Date: 27/08/2024
-Author: "Brooks"
+ELEMENT: STRUCTURE
-Date: "27/08/2024"
+Elaborated: 'True'
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
+Summary: Prioritizing the middle of stories is crucial for the development of meaning.
-Summary: "Prioritizing the middle of stories is crucial for the development of meaning."
+Title: Middle as a Site of Meaning Framework
-Elaborated: "True"
+UID: 3BrooksMSMF
 ---
 ### Title: **Brooks's Middle as a Site of Meaning Framework**

 - **The Middle as a Site of Meaning**: